car seat safety

 o You have read the instruction manuals for both car seat and vehicle

-o Your car seat has been checked by a Child Protection Safety Technician (CPST)
+o Your car seat has been checked by a Child Passenger Safety Technician (CPST)

 YWB Cares for Kids Ages and Stages Guide